CG64700 - Private residence relief: letting: introduction

 Relief may also be available where accommodation is provided to resident employees such as a nanny or housekeeper.

-If relief is restricted because part or the whole of the dwelling house has been let as residential accommodation a further relief may be available under TCGA92/S223 (4), see CG64710+.
+If relief is restricted because part of the dwelling-house has been let as residential accommodation a further relief which is known as “lettings relief” may be available under s223B TCGA92, see CG64710+.